golang/website/_content/doc/mod.md

 the next highest version, perhaps `v0.9.5`.

-`retract` directives may be written with either a single version (like `v1.0.0`) or with a closed inteval of versions with an upper and lower bound, delimited by `[` and `]` (like `[v1.1.0, v1.2.0]`).
+`retract` directives may be written with either a single version (like `v1.0.0`) or with a closed interval of versions with an upper and lower bound, delimited by `[` and `]` (like `[v1.1.0, v1.2.0]`).
 A single version is equivalent to an interval where the upper and lower bound are the same.
 Like other directives, multiple `retract` directives may be grouped together in a block delimited by